Meeting Length vs. Effectiveness

 Do you find that your organization faces the same problems and challenges year after year, with no resolution?
 Do you discuss the same issues concerns, people, and customers month after month?
-Do you find that right when you are getting to the heart of the matter in the middle of an important debate or topic, your meeting is over, and you have to postpone to some later date?
+Do you find that right when you are getting to the heart of the matter in the middle of an important debate or topic, your meeting is over and you have to postpone for a later date?
 Do you create goals and plans that do not come to fruition?

 Failure to debate priorities and work through issues can bring organizations to a standstill while leaders wait until the next meeting or for a final decision, allowing your competition the opportunity to thrust forward.
 While it is counterintuitive to most leaders, spending more time in meetings could actually double or triple company productivity.

 The key to an effective meeting is a commitment to setting aside enough time.
 Assuming you know how to run an effective meeting (and experience says you probably need help), the executive team should be allocating the following time blocks to work on the business, to debate issues focused on strategy, accountability, setting priorities, new opportunities, evaluating your people, challenging the business model, etc.:

 10-Minutes a Day for a Huddle with Your Direct Team

 1 Full Day